ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 You may get a message saying that one of the fields could not be located.
 If so, make the fix in the Mapping and rerun.

-If everything checks out, you're ready to make the chnages.
+If everything checks out, you're ready to make the changes.

 =============DIV20==
-Option MAKE_CHANGES = on
+STEP 5		Option MAKE_CHANGES = on

 Look at the OPTIONS section of the ini file still open in NotePad, edit these two lines so they are as shown: